OUTSIDE THE BOX THINKING, DELIVERING CUTTING EDGE SOLUTIONS!

 Avvo - Rate your Lawyer.
 Get Free Legal Advice.

-U.S. Citizenship and Immigration Services (USCIS) has released their third quarter, Fiscal Year 2024 (FY2024) performance data for all Application and Petition Form Types as a statistical table.
+U.S. Citizenship and Immigration Services (USCIS) has released their fourth quarter, Fiscal Year 2024 (FY2024) performance data for all Application and Petition Form Types as a statistical table.
 They have divided the forms by category: Family Based, Employment Based, Humanitarian, Lawful Permanent Residence (LPR) , Citizenship and Naturalization, Other, and Supplement Processing as the rows.
 The columns are divided by case status: Received, Approved, Denied, Total Completions, Pending, and Process Time.
-The updated FY2024 statistics (third quarter) cover April 2024 through June 2024.
-Here is the link to the Q3 table, “All USCIS Application and Petition Form Types (Fiscal Year 2024, Quarter 3)“.
+The updated FY2024 statistics (fourth quarter) cover July 2024 through September 2024.
+Here is the link to the Q4 table, “All USCIS Application and Petition Form Types (Fiscal Year 2024, Quarter 4)“.

 Source of Information: